 The grant shall be paid upon completion of the works to the satisfaction of the Town.
 For clarity, an eligible applicant shall initially pay the applicable development charges in full and the grant is paid upon completion of the project.
-Additional requirements for payment are found in the following section and in Part 5 of this Plan.

-- 1. Section 4.1 General Eligibility Criteria shall apply to this program. - 2.
-To be eligible for the Development Charges Grant Equivalent Program, the minimum number of attainable dwelling units in a development shall be two. - 3.
+- 1. Section 4.1 General Eligibility Criteria shall apply to this program. - To be eligible for the Development Charges Grant Equivalent Program, the minimum number of attainable dwelling units in a development shall be two. - 3.
 The total value of the grant shall be calculated based on the number of attainable housing units in a development.
-For clarity, the value of the grant shall be equal to or less than the development charges applicable to eligible new attainable housing units under this program. - The total value of the grant shall be less than or equal to the development charge fees established by the Town and County's Development Charges Bylaw in effect at time of application.
+For clarity, the value of the grant shall be equal to or less than the development charges applicable to eligible new attainable housing units under this program. - 4.
+The total value of the grant shall be less than or equal to the development charge fees established by the Town and County's Development Charges Bylaw in effect at time of application.
 For clarity, the development charges themselves are not eligible costs, but shall be used as a basis to calculate the value of the grant.